makobot-sh/music_labyrinths/README.md

 # Music labyrinths

+Generate Labyrinth screensaver in the style of [Windows 95's 3d maze screensaver](https://www.youtube.com/watch?v=oRL5durPleI) that moves to the beat of your [OSU! beatmap](https://osu.ppy.sh) of choice!
+Load any OSU! beatmap into the file generator, then load that file into the player and enjoy~

 ## TODO
 - Labyrinth automatic generation (start in 2d to warm up)
 - figure out osu documentation